 3.4.1.
 The NTTG planning committee charter shall define the planning committee’s purpose, authority, operating structure, voting requirements, budget, and planning cycle.
 Any stakeholder may participate in NTTG planning committee meetings without signing the NTTG Planning Agreement.
 In addition, pursuant to the NTTG planning committee charter, voting membership in the NTTG’s planning committee is open to membership by transmission providers and transmission developers engaged in or intending to engage in the sale of electric transmission service within the NTTG footprint, transmission users engaged in the purchase of electric transmission service within the NTTG footprint, or other entities which have, or have the intention of entering into, an interconnection agreement with a transmission provider within the NTTG footprint, and regulators and other state agencies within the NTTG footprint that are interested in transmission development.

 To become a voting member of the planning committee, an entity in one of the specified classes (other than a state regulatory commission) must execute the NTTG planning agreement (attached as Exhibit A), consistent with its terms, and return the executed agreement to the Transmission Provider.
 Upon receipt of the signed agreement, the Transmission Provider shall notify the chair of the planning committee.
-The chair of the NTTG planning committee shall cause NTTG to maintain a list of all entities that execute the Planning Agreement on its website at http://nttg.biz/site/index.php?option=com_content &task=view&id=13&Itemid=85.
+The chair of the NTTG planning committee shall cause NTTG to maintain a list of all entities that execute the Planning Agreement on its website at[participant’s Planning Business Practice]

+.
 Each signatory to the NTTG Funding Agreement is a third-party beneficiary of the Planning Agreement.
-NTTG has developed rules governing access to, and disclosure of, sub-regional planning data by members.
-Members of NTTG are required to execute standard non-disclosure agreements before sub-regional transmission planning data are released.
+NTTG has developed rules governing access to, and disclosure of, regional planning data by members.
+Members of NTTG are required to execute standard non-disclosure agreements before regional transmission planning data are released.

 3.4.2.
-Any stakeholders may comment on NTTG study criteria, assumptions, or results at their discretion either through direct participation in NTTG or by submitting comments to Transmission Provider to be evaluated and consolidated with Transmission Provider’s comments on the sub-regional plan, criteria, and assumptions.
-The biennial planning process identifies when stakeholders have the opportunity to provide input into the elements of the sub-regional plan.
+Any stakeholders may comment on NTTG study criteria, assumptions, or results at their discretion either through direct participation in NTTG or by submitting comments to Transmission Provider to be evaluated and consolidated with Transmission Provider’s comments on the Regional Transmission Plan, criteria, and assumptions.
+The biennial planning process identifies when stakeholders have the opportunity to provide input into the elements of the Regional Transmission Plan.

 3.5.
 Economic Congestion Studies

 3.5.1.
-Transmission Provider, as a member of NTTG, will participate in the NTTG processes to prioritize, categorize, and complete up to two (2) sub-regional Economic Congestion Studies per NTTG planning cycle, as outlined in NTTG’s standardized process for congestion studies.
-The sub-regional Economic Congestion Studies will address those requests submitted by Eligible Customers and stakeholders to member Transmission Providers that are categorized as sub-regional or regional Economic Congestion Study Requests pursuant to Section 2.7.
-NTTG may submit requests for regional Economic Congestion Studies to the WECC pursuant to NTTG and WECC processes.
+Transmission Provider, as a member of NTTG, will participate in the NTTG processes to prioritize, categorize, and complete up to two (2) regional Economic Congestion Studies per NTTG planning cycle, as outlined in NTTG’s standardized process for congestion studies.
+The regional Economic Congestion Studies will address those requests submitted by Eligible Customers and stakeholders to member Transmission Providers that are categorized as regional or interregional Economic Congestion Study Requests pursuant to Section 2.7.
+NTTG may submit requests for interregional Economic Congestion Studies to the WECC pursuant to NTTG and WECC processes.

 3.5.2.
 Within each planning cycle any Eligible Customer or stakeholder may request additional Economic Congestion Studies, or Economic Congestion Studies that were not prioritized for completion by NTTG, to be paid for at the sole expense of the requesting party.
 Such requests shall be made by the Eligible Customer or stakeholder to the Transmission Provider pursuant to Section 2.7 of this Attachment K. Transmission Provider will tender a study agreement that addresses, at a minimum, cost recovery for the Transmission Provider and schedule for completion.